-The other day at work, I ran into a classic developer headache.
-I was building an Azure Function on a consumption plan and needed to sign something with a certificate.
-Simple enough, right?
-I stored the certificate and its private key safely in Azure Key Vault, as one does.
-But when I tried to use it, I was greeted by a lovely CryptographicException: Keyset does not exist
+I was working on an Azure Function that needed to sign documents with a certificate.
+I stored the certificate and private key in Azure Key Vault, but when I tried to use it, I got a CryptographicException: Keyset does not exist

 Step 1: Stop Corrupting Your Keys in Key Vault